AmaliTech-Training-Academy/gep-backend/docs/api/contract.md

         200:

     - name: search User - Admin Dashboard
-      description: Searches for a user by name.
+      description: Searches for a user by name, email and filters by status and role.
       path: /users/search
       method: GET
       request: